A common question that arises when discussing Facebook advertising, generally right after "Do Facebook ads work," is “How much do Facebook ads cost?”

 It’s not a question of how much Facebook costs, but how far your money will go.
 Marketers who discourage using the platform on the basis of it being too costly are probably the same people who claim that fishing is a waste of time with their line in an oil spill.

-If you go into Facebook advertising with a clear focus and follow a simple strategy, the cost-efficiency of the platform will astound you.
+If you go into Facebook advertising, or any type of online advertising for that matter, with a clear focus and follow a simple strategy, the cost-efficiency of the platform will astound you.
 If you run into it blind, you’ll find yourself losing money faster than Michael Jordan at a casino.

 In this post, I’ll outline: